-The indenture governing the 2028 Notes imposes restrictive covenants and limitations that could significantly affect our ability to operate our business and lead to events of default if we do not comply with the covenants.
+The indenture governing the Notes and the Credit Facility impose restrictive covenants and limitations that could significantly affect our ability to operate our business and lead to events of default if we do not comply with the covenants.

-The indenture governing the 2028 Notes imposes restrictive covenants on us and our subsidiaries that may limit our current and future operations.
+The indenture governing the Notes and the Credit Facility impose restrictive covenants on us and our subsidiaries that may limit our current and future operations.
 The restrictions that are imposed include, among other obligations, limitations on our and our subsidiaries' ability to: